hyphacoop/hypha.coop/_posts/2026-02-19-similarity-at-scale-perceptual-hashing.md

 author: Cole
 date: 2026-02-19
 acknowledgement:
-excerpt: "An overview of perceptual hashing: how similar inputs produce similar outputs for matching media beyond exact bits."
+excerpt: "An overview of perceptual hashing"
 ---

 Recent Dripline posts have covered what can be built on top of cryptographic hash functions: important concepts like data integrity and content provenance.
 Having the ability to uniquely refer to and verify an exact piece of data is crucial to building reliable digital content systems.
 But this can only take us so far.
 How can we keep track of an image when it's been converted to a different file format?
 Or compressed?
 How can we match a song played in a noisy room to its original studio recording?
 Perceptual hashing answers these questions, and allows provenance information to travel far beyond the exact bits it was originally attached to.